mstorsjo/llvm-mingw/README.md

 - Address Sanitizer doesn't produce working backtraces for i686.
 Address Sanitizer requires using a PDB file for symbolizing the error location and backtraces.
+- llvm-objcopy doesn't support COFF yet, so the docker images bundle binutils objcopy/strip for this purpose instead, with a wrapper to relabel ARM/ARM64 binaries into something that binutils objcopy/strip accepts to work on, and back.

 Additionally, one may run into other minor differences between GCC and clang.